 - Continue on the North Downs Way, gently downhill, ignoring paths off.
 In 300 metres go through a wooden swing gate to the left of a wooden farm gate.
 The track is now a tarmac lane.
 In 65 metres go under the railway bridge.
-In 150 metres go through a metal gate and in a further 15 metres cross – with care – both carriageways and the central reservation of the busy A24 road, slightly to the left, to pick up the continuation of the North Downs Way straight on, down into a car park area.
-At the other end of the car park, you fork right, marked towards ‘Stepping Stones’, your direction 115°.
+In 150 metres go through a gated entrance (or if closed, go through the high metal gate to the right of the main gates).
+In a further 15 metres cross – with care – both two-lane carriageways and the central reservation of the busy A24 road, slightly to the left, to pick up the continuation of the North Downs Way straight on, by a National Trust sign for Box Hill and Stepping Stones, down into a car park area.
+At the other end of the car park, you fork right, by a low concrete marker, towards ‘Stepping Stones’, to pass through low wooden traffic blocking posts, your direction 115°.

 - Carry on, straight down.
-In 100 metres go over the River Mole on these stepping stones.
+In 100 metres go over the River Mole on seventeen stepping stones.
 Carry straight on the other side of the river, on the main path, your direction 120 degrees.
-(If the river is running high, and there is a danger of its flooding and covering the stepping stones, retrace your steps to the car park.
-Here take the left-hand fork marked ‘footbridge’.
+(But if the river is running high, and there is a danger of its flooding and covering the stepping stones, retrace your steps to the car park.
+Here take the left-hand fork, following the direction of a low concrete marker towards ‘footbridge’, to the immediate right of an Information Panel on the Stepping Stones.
 Having crossed the bridge, turn right and follow the path by the river for 150 metres to return to the stepping stones – but now on the eastern side of the River Mole.)

 - In 120 metres you ignore a fork to the left.
 In 60 metres you start going up steps following the North Downs Way acorn signs on footpath posts and keep on following the main path.
-In 70 metres ignore the path ahead and take the flight of steps to the left, your direction 50°.
+In 70 metres - your way having swung to the left - ignore the path ahead and take the long flight of steps to the left, steeply uphill, your direction 50°.

 - Follow the acorn signs as you continue steeply up another five flights of steps.
-At a T-junction, near the top of the hill, follow the acorn sign to the right, your direction 120 degrees, with a fine view over Dorking and the Mole Valley below.
+At a T-junction, near the top of the hill, turn right through a wooden swing gate (usually locked open), and keep ahead, your direction 120 degrees, with a fine view over Dorking and the Mole Valley below and to your right.

 - Keep on the main path along the ridge, gently uphill, ignoring ways off.
+There are several bench seats on your left for those in need of a rest after the energy expended on the steep climb up Box Hill - and to enjoy the view.
 In 225 metres you come to the stone memorial and lookout point to Leopold Salomons of Norbury Park, who gave Box Hill to the nation in 1914.
 There is a trig station pillar just below the lookout which has fine views over Gatwick, Leith Hill and Hindhead.
-65 metres past this lookout point, fork left uphill by a multi-branch oak tree on your right-hand side, your direction 35°.
+65 metres past this lookout point, fork left uphill by a multi-branch oak tree on your right-hand side, to follow the direction of a one-armed footpath sign on a bearing of 35°.

 - In 110 metres bear right with the path (there is a car park and a road on your left-hand side).
 Keep straight on, ignoring all ways off, following North Downs Way acorn posts.

 - In 225 metres go through a wooden swing gate.
 In 110 metres go through another.
-Keep ahead, ignoring ways off, following acorn signs and in 230 metres turn right by a footpath post with acorn sign, your direction 150°, to go down four steps and up five steps on the other side.
+Keep ahead as the path winds through woodland, ignoring ways off, following acorn signs. [!]
+In 230 metres turn right by a footpath post with acorn sign, your direction 150°, to go down four steps and up five steps on the other side.
 In 30 metres go down four steps to an earth car road crossing your path.
 Turn left uphill, your direction 70°.

 - In 40 metres this brings you up to the Smith and Western bar and grill , a possible elevenses or early lunch stop.
 Walk through its car park and turn left onto a road.
 In 20 metres turn right at a signpost bridleway, your direction 325°, into Ashurst Rough (so marked on the OS map).

-- Ignore all ways off and keep on the main path, initially to the edge of the wood then through the wood.
+- Ignore all ways off and keep on the main path, initially to the edge of the wood then through the wood, gently downhill.
 In 400 metres cross a car-wide earth road and in a further 15 metres you come to a four-way path junction.

-- In 800 metres go through a wooden gate to the right of a metal field gate and come out onto Juniper Top.
-Keep ahead and in 100 metres bear left on a broad, grassy path, your bearing 300°.
+- In 800 metres go through a wooden swing gate to the right of a wooden field gate and come out onto Juniper Top.
+Keep ahead through light scrub and in 100 metres bear left on a broad, grassy way, your bearing 300°.

 - Descend Juniper Top, enjoying fine views ahead.
-In some 500 metres the grassy path narrows to an earth and stony path and in a further 100 metres go through a wooden kissing gate to the right of a metal field gate, with a three-way footpath sign and a National Trust donation cairn to your right.
+In some 500 metres the grassy path narrows to an earth and stony path and in a further 100 metres go through a wooden swing gate to the left of a wooden field gate, with a three-way footpath sign to your right.
 Turn right to join a track, your bearing 330°, to pass in 30 metres a Box Hill Notice Board.
 In a further 15 metres go through White Hill car park to cross the Headley Road .

 - Follow the public footpath sign directly ahead on the other side of the road to climb steeply up the steps of White Hill (so marked on the OS map).

-- In 200 metres you come to a car-wide bridleway crossing with a Box Hill Estate Notice Board on your right-hand side.
+- In 200 metres you come to a car-wide bridleway crossing with two footpath posts with marker discs directly ahead of you.

 - Your way ahead depends on which pub in Mickleham you target for lunch.